All 3 Blade Movies in Order

 Will there be more Blade movies?

 There will be more Blade movies in the future.
-The future is looking bright for the Blade franchise as the series will be rebooted as a part of MCU’s Phase Five.
+The future is looking bright (I guess) for the Blade franchise as the series will be rebooted as a part of the MCU (who knows when, though).
 Mahershala Ali is set to star as the titular character.
-However, not everything related to the upcoming Blade movie is good news, Bassam Tariq, left the project, and the movie is now delayed which will affect both the original release date and the MCU’s phase 5 as a whole.
-To replace Bassam Tariq, Lovecraft County’s Yann Demange was hired.